D3rPole/BS-LightToSerial/README.md

 C1 or C2(like Left saber/Right saber)/R/G/B       -R,G,B are all integers from 0-255

 a valid example would be   "C1/255/0/0"           -which would be Red for the first color.

+In the ingame options you can set wich COM port and baudrate it should use.